As any video game-loving kid would know, I’m sure you’ve dreamed of the day when you could make money playing video games all day.

-Even now I load up a game on the weekends to help burn off some frustration and tension that the past week has built up.
+Even now, I load up a game on the weekends to help burn off some frustration and tension that the past week has built up.

-Here’s How to Make Money Playing Video Games
+15 Ways to Make Money Playing Video Games

-1. Play Games at Swagbucks
+1. Play games at Swagbucks.

 Did you know you can play games online and actually make money by doing so?

 Swagbucks will pay you to play and it’s completely free to get started.
-In fact, they’ll give you $5.00 just for signing up.
+In fact, they’ll give you $10.00 just for signing up.

-3. Farm Items for Gold
+3. Farm for gold.

-Most games, such as World of Warcraft (WoW) actively ban this sort of practice, but some games such as Counter Strike: Global Offensive (CO: GO) actively allow and even go so far as to promote this.
+Most games, such as World of Warcraft (WoW) actively ban this sort of practice, but some games such as Counter-Strike: Global Offensive (CO: GO) actively allow and even go so far as to promote it.

 Steam offers an easy way to make money selling items.